 Dr. Ronan joined the CMU faculty in 1989.
 He served as the Director of the psychology department affiliated training clinic, the Psychological Training and Consultation Center, 1995-1999, and as Director of the Doctoral Program in Clinical Psychology, 1999-2005.
-He currently serves as the Director of General Education at CMU.
-For the past 15 years, he has coordinated a clinical research program focused on violent offenders, the Violence Reduction Program at Central Michigan University.
+He served as the Director of General Education at CMU, 2010-2014.
+For the past 23 years, he coordinated clinical research program focused on violent offenders, the Violence Reduction Treatment Program, which he directed from 1992 through 2015.
 Dr. Ronan is board certified in cognitive and behavioral psychology through the American Board of Professional Psychology.
 In his spare time he teaches social dance.

 Ronan,G.F., Dreet,L., Maurelli,K., Ronan,D.M., & Gerhart,J. (2014).
 Practitioner's Guide to Empirically Supported Measures of Anger, Aggression, and Violence.
 New York: Springer Publishing.

 Gerhart,J.I., Ronan,G.F., Russ,E.U., & Seymour,B.E.
 (2013).
 The moderating effects of cluster B personality traits on violence reduction training: A mixed model analysis.
 Journal of Interpersonal Violence, 28, 45-61.

 Gerhart,J.I., Ronan,G.F., Seymour,B., Maurelli,K., Holman,K., & Ronan,G.F.
 (2013).
 Health and relationships in violence reduction participants: Indirect effects of angry temperament.
 Journal of Forensic Psychiatry and Psychology, 24, 179-191.